top of page

 The course is offered in six 90-minute virtual classes scheduled at a convenient time for the school, college/university, housing authority or workplace.
 The team will be given a case two weeks prior to the class and will be asked to turn it in two days before the class.
 Access to Pathways and DarkFox is included for two years when your team successfully completes the certification class.

 Certification lasts for two years, and recertification involves the team responding to a new case and meeting with us for a 90-minute online review.
-The cost for recertification is $750 and includes two years access to Pathways and DarkFox.
+The cost for recertification is $1500 and includes one year access to Pathways and DarkFox.

 * This price is for a team of up to 15 people.
 Please contact us for larger teams.